Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 Using `Etcher <https://www.balena.io/etcher/>`__:

-  - Select the Kubos Linux image to flash
+  - Select the CubeOS Linux image to flash
   - Make sure the SD card device is correct (may be auto-detected if there is only one SD card present in your system.)
   - Click the "Flash!" button to start the flashing process